oneconvergence/dkube-examples/insurance/monitoring/monitoring-nb.md

  - Navigate to "/workspace/\<your-code-repo\>/insurance/monitoring"
  - Open "resources.ipynb"
- - In the first cell, Fill in the external IP address for the field "SERVING_DKUBE_URL" in the form "https://\<External IP Address\>:32222/"
+ - In the 1st cell, Fill in the external IP address for the field "SERVING_DKUBE_URL" in the form "https://\<External IP Address\>:32222/"
    - Leave the other fields in their current selection
  - From the top menu item "Run", Select "Run All Cells"
  - This will create the DKube resources required for this example to run automatically, including the required Dataset